EloStack-Inc/HomeHop-Airbnb-Clone/README.md

-## Objective:
+## Objective
-HomeSwap is a full-stack web application designed to revolutionize the home exchange experience.
-Inspired by the success of platforms like Airbnb, HomeSwap aims to provide a seamless and secure platform for users to list their properties, discover unique homes around the world, and arrange home swaps with other members.
-By promoting sustainable travel and cultural exchange, HomeSwap encourages users to immerse themselves in new destinations while minimizing their environmental impact.
-HomeSwap offers an opportunity to gain hands-on experience in building a complex, real-world application using modern web technologies.
-Through this project, students will learn to tackle challenges such as user authentication, property listing management, search and filtering, messaging, calendar integration, and more.
+HomeSwap is a full-stack web application designed to provide a platform for users to list, discover, and book properties.
+Inspired by platforms like Airbnb, this project aims to create a functional property rental system within a 3-week timeframe.
+The application will focus on core features such as user authentication, property management, booking system, reviews, and secure payments.
+Through this project, developers will gain hands-on experience in building a real-world application using modern web technologies, addressing challenges in user authentication, database management, search functionality, and payment integration.

 ## Key Features
 ### User Authentication and Profiles
-- Secure user registration and authentication system
+- Secure user registration and login system
-- User profile management, including personal information, preferences, and verification
+- User profile management with editable fields (Name, Email, Profile picture, Bio)
-- Integration with third-party authentication providers (e.g., Google, Facebook)
+- JWT-based authentication

 ### Property Listing Management
-- Create, update, and manage property listings with detailed descriptions, photos, and amenities
+- Create, edit, and delete property listings
-- Set availability dates and swap preferences (e.g., location, duration, property type)
-- Review and approval process for new listings
+- Property details include title, description, price, location, amenities, and house rules
+- Image upload for property photos

-### Search and Filtering
+### Search and Discovery
-- Advanced search and filtering capabilities based on location, dates, property type, and amenities
-- Integration with mapping services for location-based searches
-- Save and manage search preferences and favorites

-### Messaging and Communication
-- Real-time messaging system for users to communicate and coordinate home swaps
-- Notification system for new messages, swap requests, and updates
+- Property listing page with grid view
+- Basic search functionality with filters (location, price, number of guests, amenities)
+- Detailed property view with photo gallery, description, and availability calendar

+### Booking System
-- Integration with email and push notifications
+- Booking form with date picker, guest selection, and price calculation

-### Calendar and Availability Management
-- Interactive calendar for managing property availability and swap requests
-- Ability to block dates and set minimum/maximum swap durations
-- Synchronization with external calendar services (e.g., Google Calendar, iCalendar)
+- Booking confirmation process
+- User trips page to view booking history

 ### Reviews and Ratings
-- User-generated reviews and ratings for properties and hosts
+- Submit reviews with ratings and written feedback
-- Display review summaries and ratings on property listings
+- Display reviews on property listings
-- Moderation and reporting system for inappropriate reviews
+- Calculate and update property ratings

+### Host Dashboard
+- Manage property listings
+- View and respond to bookings

-### Payment and Financial Management
+### Payment Processing
-- Secure payment processing for any applicable fees or service charges
+- Secure payment handling using Stripe
-- Integration with popular payment gateways (e.g., Stripe, PayPal)
-- Accounting and reporting tools for financial management

-### Mobile Responsiveness and Progressive Web App (PWA)
+- Payment page for processing booking payments

+### Responsive Design
-- Responsive design for optimal user experience across devices
+- Mobile-friendly user interface
-- Progressive Web App (PWA) features for improved performance and offline functionality
-- Native mobile app development (optional stretch goal)

-### Analytics and Reporting
-- Comprehensive analytics and reporting dashboard for administrators
-- Insights into user engagement, property listing performance, and financial metrics
-- Data visualization tools for better decision-making
+- Optimized for various device sizes

-### Multilingual Support
+### Performance Optimization
-- Support for multiple languages and localization
+- Lazy loading for property images
-- Automatic translation of user-generated content (e.g., property descriptions, reviews)

-### Social Integration and Sharing
-- Integration with popular social media platforms for sharing and discovery
-- Ability to share property listings and home swap experiences on social media
+- Efficient pagination for property listings
+- Optimized database queries

-### Community Building and Events
+### Deployment and DevOps
-- Forums or community sections for users to connect and share experiences
-- Event management system for organizing meetups, activities, or cultural events
+- Production environment setup
+- Deployment to cloud platforms (Vercel for frontend, Heroku for backend)
+- MongoDB Atlas for production database
+- Environment variable management
+- Basic database backup procedure